November 27, 2019

 For planning, we use GitHub and Google Sheets.
 Our developers use GitHub, so for the designers, this is a must-have at Hostinger.
 Other teams assign our designers when they need something in particular, and we add those issues to our backlog.

 We create a project on GitHub to reflect this timeline.
-We divide tasks into three different columns – Backlog, Sprint Tasks, and Done.
+We divide the tasks into three different columns – Backlog, Sprint Tasks, and Done.
 The Backlog is where every issue is added, while Sprint Tasks is used for planning for the following week.
-Once we are done, we drop the issue to the Done column.
+Once we are done, we move the issue to the Done column.

-We do believe that work doesn’t reflect your personality, and it only shows your result on a specific task.
+We believe that work doesn’t reflect your personality, and it only shows your result on a specific task.
 We try to empower critical thinking and give brief feedback to each other by endorsing a design critique session.

 Throughout the week, there are many different types of tasks – from banners to website designs and even product design systems.
 In order to improve, we look at our weaknesses and check what we have learned, making any changes to achieve better results.

-February 18, 2020
+February 18 2020

 Wow very exciting to read, very important information.
 Great plan for building your business.

-Replied on February 19, 2020
+February 19 2020

 Pleased you liked it!